h3h/jellyfish/README.md

 ## Testing

+ * Clone this git repo.
+ * `git submodule init && git submodule update`
-Run the bundled tests by opening `test/jellyfish.html` in your web browser.
+ * Run the bundled tests by opening `test/jellyfish.html` in your web browser.

 ## Author